Barry Manilow: Personal life

 In 1978, Manilow began a relationship with TV executive Garry Kief, who soon became his manager.
-The two married in 2014, after same-sex marriage became legal in California.
+They married in 2014, after same-sex marriage became legal in California.
 They kept the relationship and his sexual orientation private until the marriage made headlines in 2015.
-Manilow did not want his personal relationship with Kief to become public.
-The media began to publicize the event when a friend of Manilow's, Suzanne Somers, publicly disclosed the private exchange of vows at Manilow's home in Palm Springs.
-No official paperwork was filed, but it was reported that Manilow and Kief exchanged wedding bands as a sign of their dedication.
-Manilow officially came out in April 2017, telling People that he had kept his sexual orientation quiet out of concern that it would disappoint his largely female fan base.
-However, when his fans learned of the marriage, they were supportive.
+The media reported it after a friend of Manilow's, Suzanne Somers, disclosed that the two men had privately exchanged vows at Manilow's home in Palm Springs, California.
+No official paperwork was filed, but it was reported that the couple exchanged wedding bands as a sign of their dedication.
+Manilow officially came out as gay in April 2017, telling People that he was pleasantly surprised to find that his mostly female fan base was supportive of the marriage; he had feared the news would disappoint them.

+Manilow has a stepdaughter through his husband's previous marriage and an adopted granddaughter.

+Philanthropy and fundraising

+After Hurricane Hugo in 1989 affected the Charleston, South Carolina area Manilow held a benefit concert at the University of South Carolina's Carolina Coliseum in Columbia where the $10 tickets sold out in three hours, and asked concertgoers to bring canned food to be donated to residents in disaster areas.
+Before his concert, Mayor T. Patton Adams declared the day "Barry Manilow Day."
+Manilow presented The Red Cross and The Salvation Army with checks of $42,500 each.